Altium-Designer-addons/scripts-libraries/Scripts - PCB/QuickSilk/README.md

 - 2023-07-17 - QuickSilk Ver 1.02 : added ability to save settings to script folder
 - 2023-07-17 - QuickSilk Ver 1.03 : fixed bug in v1.00 that broke Any-Angle OFF placement
 - 2023-07-18 - QuickSilk Ver 1.04 : added ability to center and hide Designator/Comment with ALT+RMB; attempted to improve picker responsiveness
+- 2023-07-18 - QuickSilk Ver 1.05 : removed "selected only" from saved settings and instead default to it any time GUI is launched with components selected; added messages when components are skipped because their autopositions are not eligible for moving